Getty Images/iStockphoto

 Like Capella Columnar, Couchbase Mobile with vector search aims to speed and simplify application development.

 Vector search has become a key component of retrieval-augmented generation (RAG) pipelines commonly used to train generative AI models and applications.
-Vector embeddings are a way to give structure to unstructured data by assigning it a numerical value so it can be searched and used to train models and applications.
+Vector embeddings are a way to give structure to unstructured data by assigning it a numerical value so that it can be searched and used in training.
 In addition, vectors enable similarity search that makes data discovery easier than the more limiting keyword search, helping users find enough data to properly inform AI tools.

 Following its initial introduction of vector search capabilities in February, Couchbase is now extending those capabilities beyond its traditional database environment to edge devices in a move that stands to benefit customers, according to Henschen.